CyCoreSystems/ari-proxy/README.md

 Binary releases are available on the [releases page](https://github.com/CyCoreSystems/ari-proxy/releases).

-You can also install the server manually.
-It is not (yet) go-gettable, but we use [dep](https://github.com/golang/dep) for dependency management.
+You can also install the server manually:

 ```
-   dep ensure
-   go install
+   go install github.com/CyCoreSystems/ari-proxy/v5
 ```

-You may need to explicitly install dependencies for this to work

 ## Client library